SpikeAI/2022-10-04_polychronies_OBSOLETE/content/25_raster-plots.md

 ## Detecting patterns in raster plots

+In generic linear non linear lnl models, the output is assumed to be poisson As such a simple decoding strategy is to asscume it is to b inferned foran tuning curves (Jayazeri) or simply by a simple regression (Berens) This latter model aissunes a Bernouilt model for the generation of spites such that the decoding amounts to a single logistic regression.

 ### Paper by [@Grossberger2018]

 * Temporally ordered multi-neuron patterns likely encode information in the brain.
 We introduce an unsupervised method, SPOTDisClust (Spike Pattern Optimal Transport Dissimilarity Clustering), for their detection from high-dimensional neural ensembles.
 SPOTDisClust measures similarity between two ensemble spike patterns by determining the minimum transport cost of transforming their corresponding normalized cross-correlation matrices into each other (SPOTDis).